7assanQ/YouTubeToMp3Mp4/README.md

 **Running YouTubeToMp3Mp4.exe**

 - Once this tool is runnning it will provide 4 options.
-  - 1) Convert YouTube to MP3
+  - Option 1 Convert YouTube to MP3
-  - 2) Convert YouTube to MP4
+  - Option 2 Convert YouTube to MP4
-  - 3) Open YouTubeToMp3Mp4 Folder
+  - Option 3 Open YouTubeToMp3Mp4 Folder
-  - 0) EXIT
+  - Option 0 EXIT

 - If option 1 is choosed it will ask for the video URL.
 Just copy the URL of the video from YouTube and paste it in the tool then press ENTER.